isabella232/element-zstack/docs/src/concepts.md

 Volumetric calcium imaging is a relatively new technique in neuroscience but advances in computational capabilities have facilitated a rapid rise in its development and use.
-As more labs use volumetric calcium imaging to understand the brain, standardization of annotations and raw data storage have emerged as some of the greatest challenges in the field.
+As more labs use volumetric fluorescent microscopy to understand the brain, standardization of annotations and raw data storage have emerged as some of the greatest challenges in the field.

-This element consists of a pipeline to perform volume matching across sessions and cell segmentation using `cellpose` for volumetric microscopic calcium imaging data, and an interface to easily upload the results and raw data to the Brain Observatory Storage Service and Database (BossDB).
+This element consists of a pipeline to perform volume matching across sessions and cell segmentation using `cellpose` for volumetric fluorescent microscopy data, and an interface to easily upload the results and raw data to the [Brain Observatory Storage Service and Database (BossDB)](https://bossdb.org/).

 ## Key Partnerships